smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Updates

+V1.52:
+* Fixed bug in Forecast Blueprint that pointed hardcoded to OpenWeatherMap.

 V1.51:
 * An alert tone can now be played when a notification is triggered.
 Make sure you copy the provided alert.txt file into the MELODIES folder of Awtrix Light to make this work.